-Customs law recognizes that certain, limited categories of items do not constitute "merchandise" under the Jones Act.
-Sea stores (i.e., supplies for the consumption, sustenance, and medical needs of the crew and passengers during the voyage) are not considered merchandise.34
+Customs law recognizes that certain limited categories of items do not constitute "merchandise" under the Jones Act.
+Sea stores (i.e., supplies for the consumption, sustenance, and medical needs of the crew and passengers during the voyage) are not considered merchandise, nor are the baggage or personal effects of crew or passengers.